jschneier/django-storages/docs/backends/amazon-S3.rst

 Usage
 *****

-There is one backend for interacting with S3 based on boto library.
+There is one backend for interacting with S3 based on the boto library.
 A legacy backend backed on the Amazon S3 Python library was removed in version 1.2.

 Settings
 --------